Why Drug Shortages Occur – Analysis

 The result of a four-year-long collaboration with University of Cambridge, AstraZeneca, GSK and other industry leaders, the paper looks at different aspects of risk management in the pharmaceutical supply chain.

 The many areas covered include triggers for drug shortages and a risk-benefit analysis of clinical just-in-time manufacture.

 The paper features three distinct methods to help our understanding of drug shortages.
 These are:

 Expert-driven risk prioritisation, to unravel complex inter-dependencies between potential causes of supply failure

 Catherine Geyman was involved in all areas of the project and led the disruption prediction analysis, using analytics that are integral to SCAIR®’s Regulatory Incident Monitor.

-On our blog, we have examined the pharma supply chain reliance on India and China in the wake of COVID-19, the real reasons for UK drug shortages, and much more.
+- read the SCAIR® blog to stay up to date with issues around pharma supply chains, such as concerns around pharma supply chain reliance on India and China in the wake of COVID-19, the real reasons for UK drug shortages, and much more